ABDO176ELTAWEEL/deepfake-detection/README.md

 ### What Was NOT Changed (Same as Baseline)

-These properties are **identical** in both versions — worth noting because they are common points of confusion:
+These properties are **identical** in both versions, worth noting because they are common points of confusion:

 | Property | Value in Both |
 |---|---|